 Outcomes and opportunities for improvement at each farm are written up into a PINPOINT report and handed to the landowner.
 Ribble Trust was able to fund some of the resulting habitat work itself under the Keeping Rivers Cool project, while other funding opportunities such as agri-environment schemes were signposted to the farmer.

-In addition to the farm visits, evening meetings were held with guest speakers from organisations including the Farming Advice Service, Campaign for the Farmed Environment and the NFU, delivering advice on best management practice, training and funding opportunities.
+In addition to the farm visits, evening meetings are held with guest speakers from organisations including the Farming Advice Service, Campaign for the Farmed Environment and the NFU, delivering advice on best management practice, training and funding opportunities.

 Further engagement was achieved through the publication of the Water Friendly Farming Guide, which is distributed at events and local agricultural shows throughout the duration of the project.